-- 2.4.4.2.1 Support, as appropriate, the policies and programs of the conservation authorities related to ravine, valley and stream corridor management and protection. - 2.4.4.2.2 Direct the area municipalities, in consultation with the conservation authorities, to include in their official plans policies that support non-structural risk management measures and generally prohibit development and site alterations within the erosion hazard limit. - 2.4.4.2.3 Direct the area municipalities, in consultation with the conservation authorities, to prohibit development and site alterations within the erosion hazard limit, unless all of the following have been met: - a) the erosion and/or slope instability hazards can safely be addressed; - b) new or existing hazards are not created or aggravated; - c) no adverse environmental effects will result;
+- 2.4.4.2.1 Support, as appropriate, the policies and programs of the conservation authorities related to ravine, valley and stream corridor management and protection. - 2.4.4.2.2 Direct the area municipalities, in consultation with the conservation authorities, to include in their official plans policies that support non-structural risk management measures and generally prohibit development and site alterations within the erosion hazard limit. - 2.4.4.2.3 Direct the area municipalities, in consultation with the conservation authorities, to prohibit development and site alterations within the erosion hazard limit, unless all of the following have been met: - a) the erosion and/or slope instability hazards can safely be addressed; - b) new or existing hazards are not created or aggravated; - c) no adverse environmental effects will result; - vehicles and people have a way of safely entering and exiting the area during times of erosion emergencies; and - e) development and site alterations are carried out in accordance with established standards and procedures.

-Region of Peel Official Plan Office Consolidation October 2014 d) vehicles and people have a way of safely entering and exiting the area during times of erosion emergencies; and e) development and site alterations are carried out in accordance with established standards and procedures.
-2.4.4.2.4 purage the creation of additional tableland within and stream corridors .
-2.4.4.2.5 rally prohibit the creation of new lots within valley tream corridors and erosion hazard areas.
+- 2.4.4.2.4 Discourage the creation of additional tableland within valley and stream corridors. - 2.4.4.2.5 Generally prohibit the creation of new lots within valley and stream corridors and erosion hazard areas.